pombredanne/java-callgraph/README.md

 | jcg.includeExceptionBasicBlocks | Set to "true" to included exception basic blocks, otherwise these will be excluded by default | -Djcg.includeExceptionBasicBlocks=true |

+#### Heuristic
+The "test" phase has been updated to calculate and append a heuristic value to each node.
+The heuristic value represents the likelihood that a property could be improved through altering the generator and/or test case.
+A higher value indicates greater chance of improvement, so the paths with the top three values should be explored first.
+The "test" phase will generate another dot file that has the heuristic value prepended to the name of each node.

 ## Known Restrictions

 * The static call graph generator does not account for methods invoked via reflection.